FusionAuth/fusionauth-site/astro/src/content/articles/tokens/building-a-secure-jwt.md

 Clients should deliver the JWT to consumers over a secure connection, typically TLS version 1.2 or later.

 The client must store the token securely as well.
 How to do that depends on what the client actually is.
-For a browser, you should avoid storing the JWT in localstorage or a JavaScript object.
+For a browser, you should avoid storing the JWT in `localStorage` or a JavaScript object.
 You should instead keep it in a cookie with the following flags:

 * `Secure` to ensure the cookie is only sent over TLS.
 * `HttpOnly` so that no rogue JavaScript can access the cookie.